DEMON1A/EasyShell/README.md

 - [2021/2/8] EasyShell Beta Version Updated With More Features 0.0.2

 ## Notes:
-- ~~Easy Is Sensitive To Spaces More Than Python.
-I Did Build The Parser From Zero Using Split Methods And Other Things On The Code.
-One Wrong Space Can Make an Error On The Code And Your LineOfCode Won't Be Applied.
-It's Only One Space Between The Key And It's Value.
-So `CALL something` Is Right.
-But `CALL [SPACE]something` Will Kill The Code.
-And That's The Same For `;` You Can't Include Spaces On It. `NEWLINE;CALL something` Is Right, But `NEWLINE; CALL something` Is Really Wrong.~~

-- ~~I Didn't Implement The Error Handler Yet *( it's on the to-do list )* So Invalid Code Won't Be Applied On The Translated Code.
-You Won't Get an Error.
-If You Can't See Your Code On The Translation Then Check Your Code Again Specially For Spaces.~~

-- ~~As I Said Before.
-Easy Is Sensitive To Spaces.
-So You Can't Really Use Spaces On The Code.
-But You Can Use `^` On Variables On These Stuff And The Parser Will Make Them Spaces.
-For Example: `CALL print,"Hello^World!"` After Translating It Will Be: `print("Hello World!")`~~.

 - Easy is Ready For Real Usage Now, You Can Use Multi Spaces And Even Use Spaces Before The Syntax.
 And You Don't Need To Use `^` Instead Of Space.
 The Space Split Funcions Has Been Replacted With Characters Loop That Removes Spaces at The First And The End Of The File.

 ## Somethng Isn't Working Or You Have Suggestions?